Daniel Negreanu: Online poker and sponsorship

 In December 2005, Negreanu became the professional spokesperson for an online poker site called Poker Mountain.
 He played at this cardroom under the screen name "KidPoker".
 In June 2005 he announced his decision to terminate that relationship due to software issues that were problematic enough to cause a shutdown of the site.
 In 2006, he used Full Contact Poker to launch a competition to select a protégé, whom Daniel would attempt to mold into a world-class live tournament poker player.
 He agreed to pay the protégé's entry fee into four $10,000 buy-in events.
 Daniel's first protégé was Brian Fidler.
 In 2007, Daniel ran a second protégé promotion, which was won by Anthony Mak.

 In June 2007, Negreanu signed with PokerStars, joining Chris Moneymaker and many other professional poker players as a member of Team PokerStars.
 His Full Contact Poker site has since returned to being a forum and informational site.
 After "Black Friday" (the 2011 US government crackdown on online poker), Negreanu moved back to Canada in order to continue playing online poker on PokerStars.
 On May 23, 2019, after nearly 12 years as a member of Team PokerStars, Negreanu announced he and PokerStars were parting ways.

+Negreanu is a brand ambassador and spokesperson for GGPoker since 2019.